*****With our agenda and list of participants still evolving, please note that new speakers and participants will be added as they are confirmed*****

 Alexander Christie-Miller, Correspondent in Istanbul for The Christian Science Monitor

-Nusret Comert, Advanced Leadership Fellow, Harvard University (invited)
+Nusret Comert, Senior Advanced Leadership Fellow, Harvard University, and Chairman, DAMNUS Energy & Investment

 John McCarthy, Chairman, ING Bank Istanbul